 As a clinician you may be well versed in common medications used to treat a specific patient population but that is not enough.
 The question is not how well you know the medications you commonly encounter, but rather how well you know the medications you uncommonly encounter, their actions, interactions, synergies and possible adverse effects.

 Physiotherapy Alberta’s Medications Guide provides further guidance regarding the role of physiotherapists in medication advising, medication assistance, and medication reconciliation.4 Physiotherapists should also be aware that Physiotherapy Alberta has a memorandum of agreement with the Alberta College of Pharmacists that allows physiotherapists to refer to pharmacists with prescribing authority for making decisions about appropriate drug therapy.

 Some physiotherapists are authorized to order diagnostic imaging, but what about applying ultrasound imaging, such as rehabilitative ultrasound imaging at the point-of-care?

-While we and other regulators do not believe this is a high risk area of practice, our position is that the current legislation restricts the application of point-of-care ultrasound.
+While we and other regulators do not believe this is a high-risk area of practice, our perspective is that the current legislation restricts the application of point-of-care ultrasound.
 Discussions are ongoing with Alberta Health in an effort to enable the application of ultrasound imaging at the point-of-care for physiotherapists.

 In the interim, there is nothing to stop a physiotherapist from using ultrasound imaging under medical supervision.